notaryproject/specifications/keymanagementscenarios.md

     - Container pulled from any registry is be validated with listed root public keys before execution.
 - Enterprises can restrict users to add/remove their root public keys to the trust store used across a fleet of runtime hosts.
 The trust store will validate images pulled from any registry.
 - Enterprises can restrict users to add/remove root public keys for trusted third parties to their trust stores.
 The trust store will validate images pulled from any registry.
-- Air gapped environments can either specify the
+- Air gapped environments can manually specify the trusted keys in their trust stores.
+Air-gapped operators will need to either maintain an air-gapped copy of the CRL or re-sign artifacts locally within an air-gapped environment.

-Key Distribution Workflows:
+# Key Distribution Workflows:
 - Manual Configuration
     - Publisher places their root certificate in a public location.
 This could be a website similar to what public CAs today provide.
     - Developer copies certificate from public location and adds it to their trust store.
 Developer can configure whether they trust this certificate for all their artifacts, individual registries, individual repositories, or individual targets.